himmAllRight/himmAllRight-source/resources/templates/md/posts/trying-snapd-on-arch.md

 ![Snap telegram](../../img/posts/arch-snaps/snap-telegram-install.png)

-I choose the laste one, and installed it using the command `sudo snap install telegram-serguisens`.
+I choose the last one, and installed it using the command `sudo snap install telegram-serguisens`.
 A progress bar tracked the download of the snap, and then the installation.
 That was it.
 To my delight, within a few seconds the Ubuntu `snap` application had downloaded the